Scroll down for recommended accommodations, transportations and other trips.

 EMERGENCY CONTACT NUMBERS: +63 908 874 9075 OR +63 998 411 3576

 Please also consider the time difference as midnight or very early morning calls are definitely unacceptable.

-All regular enquiries by e-mail please.
-E-mails can take up 3 days to receive a response so please be patient.- electricity and internet is not always available.
+All regular enquiries can be sent and answered by e-mail.
+E-mails can take up to 5 days to answer so please be patient.
+Electricity and internet is not always available from the islands.

-Palawan is a remote region to access and less than 5 days will feel too rushed and will not allow the disregard for time that island life requires.
-10 days is the recommended amount of time we suggest you stay in the Palawan including a Tao Trip.
-Try not to take on too much destination as traveling in the Philippine islands takes time and you don’t want to spend half your trip on a bus or waiting in an airport, most destinations will take a day journey.
-If there are several provinces you would like to visit try to plan to spend a week in each, enough time to take it all in and at the same time get as much as possible out of your trip.
+Try not to take on too much destination as traveling in the Philippine islands takes time.
+You don’t want to spend half your trip on a bus or waiting in an airport as most destinations will take a day journey.
+If you would like to visit several provinces, try to plan to spend a week in each place.
+This is enough time to take it all in, and at the same time get as much as possible out of your trip.